pallets-eco/flask-caching/docs/index.rst

 .. note::

-  If only the function name is given as parameter, all the memoized versions of it will be erazed.
+  If only the function name is given as parameter, all the memoized versions of it will be invalidated.
 However, you can delete specific cache by providing the same parameter values as when caching.
-In following example only the ``user`` -roled cache is erased:
+In following example only the ``user``-role cache is deleted:

   .. code-block:: python

-     has_membership('admin')
+     user_has_membership('demo', 'admin')
-     has_membership('user')
+     user_has_membership('demo', 'user')

-     cache.delete_memoized('has_membership', 'user')
+     cache.delete_memoized('has_membership', 'demo', 'user')

 Custom Cache Backends